spiral/docs/components/entity.md

 ```

 ### Get individual field
-To get value of individual field let's try method `getField`.
-Method can accept second parameter to specify default value if field does not exists.
+To get the value of an individual field, let's try the method `getField`.
+This Method can accept the second parameter to specify the default value if the field doesn't exist.

 ```php
 dump($entity->getField('name'));